Two-Stage Robust Optimal Operation of Distribution Networks Considering Renewable Energy and Demand Asymmetric Uncertainties: Case Study and Discussion

 \subsection{Post-Evaluation of Different Approaches}

-The ‘here-and-now’ decision $\bm{x}$ is robustly optimized and serves as the final scheme, while the ‘wait-and-see’ decisions $\bm{y}$ can dynamically adjust in response to the realization of the uncertain scenarios.
-To assess the risk-averse capability of CL-DIGDT solution, post-evaluation is conducted on $\bm{x}$, using 50 randomly selected scenarios which did not include in the ambiguity sets.
+The ‘here-and-now’ decision $\bm{x}$ is robustly optimized and serves as the final scheme, whereas the ‘wait-and-see’ decisions $\bm{y}$ can dynamically adjust in response to the realization of the uncertain scenarios.
+To assess the risk-averse capability of the CL-IGDT solution, post-evaluation is conducted on $\bm{x}$ obtained by different approaches, using 50 randomly selected scenarios which were not included in the ambiguity sets.
+Additionally, to evaluate the impact of historical data size on performance, two cases with limited data--one month and six months--are considered, denoted as CL-IGDT (limited-1) and CL-IGDT (limited-2), respectively.
 The performance metric is the expected project budget (EPB) \cite{EFB_CaoXY} defined in \eqref{eq:EPB}, and the reliability of the solutions, which refers to the percentage of feasible solutions.

 where $NF$ represents the number of common feasible solutions shared by different approaches.